-Sharks sign 40-year-old Joe Thornton to 1-year, $2M deal
+Joe Thornton, 40, signs 1-year, $2 million deal with Sharks

 The Sharks hoped to give Thornton a championship last season when teammates and coaches openly talked about wanting to “Win for Joe.”
 But San Jose lost in six games in the conference final to eventual champion St. Louis.

+“I’ve been in this business a long time,” general manager Doug Wilson told reporters.
+“I’ve never met a guy who loves the game like him, loves this team, makes everybody around him better like that.
+It’s a privilege for all of us to be around him because it’s contagious.
+He’s obviously impacted this franchise not only on and off the ice but his teammates and all the young guys who have the ability to learn and watch and see what it takes to truly be great.”

-Thornton hurt his groin in the first game of that series and his play suffered for it despite scoring two goals and one assist in a Game 3 win.
+Thornton hurt his groin in the first game of the St. Louis series and his play suffered for it despite scoring two goals and one assist in a Game 3 win.
 The Sharks then lost the final three games to end the season.

-Despite that late injury, Thornton was mostly healthy after undergoing major reconstructive surgery on both knees the previous two years.
+Despite that late injury, Thornton was mostly healthy after major reconstructive surgery on both knees the previous two years.
 He played the final 71 games of the regular season and didn’t need rehab this summer, which contributed to his decision to return.

+“It’s so impressive over the last few years what he gets through,” teammate Tomas Hertl said.
+“He never stopped believing and he loved to be in locker room, he loved to play.
+He can’t even walk after injury and was like, ‘No, I will be back.
+I want to just play hockey.’
+I’m not even surprised he just signed because last two weeks I was in San Jose (and) he was working hard and just like, ‘I want to just play the game.
+I love it.
+I still got fuel in the tank.’
+He’s so important I think for our team just how he is.”

 Thornton’s role diminished last year as he played mostly as a third-line center and often wasn’t part of the top power-play unit.
-But his line with Kevin Labanc and Marcus Sorensen was San Jose’s most effective down the stretch and he finished the season with 16 goals and 35 assists.
+But his line with Kevin Labanc and Marcus Sorensen was San Jose’s most effective down the stretch and he finished with 16 goals and 35 assists.

 Thornton had 10 goals and 23 assists in his final 39 games, ranking third on the team in points during that span.

-He has always been a leader in the dressing room for the Sharks and his role could be more important this season after captain Joe Pavelski left for Dallas in free agency.
+“I don’t think it’s amazing that he’s playing.
+I think it’s amazing how he’s playing and putting up numbers and making plays,” Kings center Anze Kopitar said.
+“And I’m sure he’s had to adjust a little bit.
+If you look back 15 years compared to now, the game has changed a lot.
+So, the fact that he can adapt and produce in the way that he produces, not just trying to stay in the lineup, he’s the guy on the power play that they go to and he’s making plays and all of that.
+It’s great to see.”

 Thornton has 413 goals and 1,065 assists in 1,566 career games with Boston and San Jose.
-He ranks 14th all-time in points and needs just 22 to reach 1,500 for his career.
+He ranks 14th in points and needs just 22 to reach 1,500 for his career.
 He’s eighth in assists and needs 15 to pass Adam Oates.
-Thornton will move into the top 10 in games played in a career with 49 this year.
+Thornton will move into the top 10 in games played with 49 this year.

+NOTES: The Sharks hired former Los Angeles Dodgers GM Ned Colletti as a professional scout who will primarily focus on scouting at the AHL and NHL level.
+“Ned has an extensive background working in professional sports and talent evaluation and he will bring a fresh perspective to our organization’s evaluation process,” Wilson said.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports